 Another advantage to Sherry’s kits is you don’t need special lighting. window light or a fluorescent bulb is adequate.

 The critical element is temperature.
 Room temps of 70-80 degrees work well.

 Growing fodder does require attention, and Sherry says there’s a learning curve.
 But it’s certainly a source of livestock food you may want to consider.

 Sherry’s kits come with a pump and timer.
 Use regular household outlets for power.
 But solar power will work, too.
 Sherry has used it on one of her units.

 If you want to grow microgreens, you can do that with her fodder kits, too.
 A key difference is that a grow pad is necessary, unlike for growing fodder.
 There are different requirements for microgreens and fodder, so they can’t be grown together in the same kit.

 Sherry and I talked about other things she features on her Web site, such as the garden barrels she uses to grow a surprising amount of food.
 They’re like large strawberry planters with holes in the sides of the barrels.
 She has also configured what she calls the GunniGarden for growing potatoes.

 Further Fodder Findings?

-Your thoughts are welcome.
 Could you use one of Sherry’s kits at your homestead?
 It is fodder for thought, isn’t it?
-(Hmm, bad pun.)
-Feel free to leave a comment below.
+(Hmm, bad pun, but a good idea worth considering.)